Sync Metadata Between Photo Mechanic And Capture One

 Notes

-On some occasions, the XMP sidecar option is mandatory, like with the IIQ files from Phase One digital backs.
-This is because Photo Mechanic can not embed metadata into these files.
+Sometimes, the XMP sidecar option is mandatory, like with the IIQ files from Phase One digital backs, because Photo Mechanic can not embed metadata into these files.

 If you do a full sync of metadata from Capture One with DNG raw files, Capture One creates an XMP sidecar file.
 Photo Mechanic reads the XMP metadata in addition to the embedded metadata in the DNG file.